wisdom-parts/wisdom-kotlin/README.md

 ## Wise Programming in Kotlin

 A face can be represented by any Kotlin data type.
-By convention, a polymorphic face is represented as an interface.
+By convention, a polymorphic face is represented by a subclass of `Mix` (as defined in [Joy Data](https://github.com/joy-prime/joy-data-kotlin)).
 An imp is simply a value of the face type.

 In simple cases, a charter is simply an instance of the face data type.
 For example, 42 is a valid charter for an `Int` face.
-By convention, a charter for a polymorphic face is itself polymorphic, and is also represented by an interface.
+By convention, a charter for a polymorphic face is represented by a subclass of `Remix`.

 The code that constructs an imp must know how to instantiate it from a charter.
 For non-polymorphic imps, this can be hardcoded and specific to the imp and charter types.
-By convention, the interface that represents the charter for a polymorphic face provides a method for constructing an imp.
+By convention, the interface that represents the charter for a polymorphic face provides a method for constructing an imp. `Remix` provides an open function that follows this convention: `me.joypri.PersonR#toMix`.

-These representations generally adhere to the following conventions.  `null` represents an unspecified imp.
+By convention, `null` represents an unspecified imp.
 Therefore, roles are represented in charters as optional values.
-The Wisdom framework provides machinery for converting a partially specified charter into a complete one.
-To move the burden of role optionality entirely into the framework, charter roles are represented by `lazyinit` nullables.
+The Wisdom framework provides machinery for converting a partially specified charter into a completely specified one.

 # Important Wise Idioms and Operations